neondatabase/serverless/CONFIG.md

 ### `authToken: string | (() => Promise<string> | string)`

 The `authToken` option can be passed to `neon(...)` to set the `Authorization` header for the `fetch` request.
-This allows seamless integration with third-party authentication systems, which ultimately allows for secure, authenticated requests to Neon, ensuring that access control and authorization are managed effectively across different systems.
+This allows you to authenticate database requests against third-party authentication providers.
+So, this mechanism can be used to ensure that access control and authorization are managed effectively across different systems.

 Example of usage: